jakelever/pubrunner/README.rst

 License
 -------

-Distributed under the terms of the `MIT`_ license, "kindred" is free and open source software
+Distributed under the terms of the `MIT`_ license, "pubrunner" is free and open source software

 Issues
 ------